rokopt/spec/src/architecture/m1/masp/ledger-integration.md

 ```
 This structure slightly deviates from Sapling due to the fact that
 `value_balance_sapling` needs to be provided for each asset type.

-## Input/Output Format
+## Input Format
-The input/output data structures decribe how much of each asset is
+The input data structure decribes how much of each asset is
-being deducted from certain accounts and how much is being added to
-others.
-More precisely, the inputs are as follows:
+being deducted from certain accounts.
+More precisely, it is as follows:
 ```
 struct TxIn {
     // Source address